Billiards

 How to Play

-The controls are easy.
-Move your mouse to aim the cue stick, click and drag to choose your shot power, then release the mouse to shoot.
-If you see arrows around the cue ball, that means you can move it to another position.
-This usually happens at the start of the game or when your opponent makes a foul.
+The gameplay controls are very straightforward.
+Move your mouse to position the cue stick, click and drag to adjust the strength of your shot, then release to strike.
+If you notice directional arrows around the cue ball, it means you’re allowed to reposition it.
+This usually occurs at the beginning of the match or after your opponent commits a foul.

-A key part of playing well in 8 Ball Pool is learning how to use spin.
-Spin lets you control how the cue ball moves after it hits another ball.
-For example, you can make the cue ball stop, roll forward, or bounce back.
-To do this, click the cue ball icon at the top of the screen and move the dot in the direction you want.
-If you want backspin, move the dot to the bottom of the ball.
-Then take your shot and see how the cue ball reacts.
-It’s a great way to prepare for your next move.
+A major skill in 8 Ball Pool is mastering spin.
+Spin lets you influence what the cue ball does after impact.
+You can make it roll forward, stop on the spot, or reverse direction.
+To apply spin, click the cue ball icon at the top of the interface and drag the dot to where you want the effect.
+For instance, dragging the dot downward adds backspin.
+Take your shot and watch how the cue ball behaves — it’s a powerful way to set up your next play.

 Frequently Asked Questions

-At the beginning of the game, players are assigned either stripes or solids, based on the first ball they pocket.
-From then on, each player must only sink their group of balls.
-Once all those balls are in, they must sink the 8 Ball to win.
-If someone sinks the 8 Ball too early, they lose right away.
+At the start of the game, players are assigned stripes or solids depending on which type they pocket first.
+From then on, each player must target only their group.
+Once all of those balls are cleared, they can shoot for the 8 Ball.
+Pot the 8 Ball prematurely, and the match ends in defeat.

-“Billiards” is a general name for all cue sports.
-Pool is one type of Billiards and includes games like 8 Ball, 9 Ball, Snooker, and more.
-So yes, Pool is part of the Billiards family.
+“Billiards” is a broad term covering all cue sports.
+Pool is one category within Billiards and includes game types like 8 Ball, 9 Ball, and Snooker.
+So, Pool is essentially a subset of the larger Billiards family.

-What happens if I scratch on the 8 Ball?
+What happens if I scratch when shooting the 8 Ball?

-You only lose if both the cue ball and the 8 Ball go into pockets in the same shot.
-If you scratch but don’t sink the 8 Ball, the game goes on—but it’s still a risky move.
+You only lose automatically if both the cue ball and the 8 Ball fall into pockets during the same stroke.
+If the cue ball scratches but the 8 Ball stays on the table, the game continues — but it puts you in a risky position.

 Images